 “Can you wait here for a minute?
 I want to make sure there are vacancies,” Jimmy said.

 “Welcome to Salamanca?
-American?” the old man asked.
+American?” the old man asked in Spanish.

-His hair, which Jimmy was sure had once been jet black, was now as white as the ceiling.
-There was not one strand of black.
-His skin was tan, as if he was a Chicagoan just home from a three-week vacation in Florida.
-His face was still manly with sharp features, quite handsome.
-His glasses were not the glasses of an old man; they were stylish enough for Jimmy to wear if he needed glasses.
+His hair was jet black and thick.
+It was not the hair of an old man.
+His face was manly with sharp features, quite handsome.
+His glasses were not the glasses of an old man either, they were stylish enough for Jimmy to wear if he needed glasses.
 The only thing old about the man was his age.

 “Yes, American.
 We’re from Chicago.
 Tell me, do you have any vacancies?”
-Jimmy asked.
+Jimmy asked in Spanish.

 The smile never left the old man’s face.
 He shrugged his shoulders as if the question was almost silly.